Channel migrants: Man arrested in UK over 27 dinghy deaths

 The small craft sank after leaving the French coast leading to the death of all but two of those onboard.
 Four people remain missing, the NCA said.

-Mr Abwbaker, who will appear at Westminster Magistrates Court, also faces French charges of facilitating illegal immigration.
+Mr Abwbaker, who will appear at Westminster Magistrates' Court, also faces French charges of facilitating illegal immigration.

 NCA deputy director Craig Turner described the arrest as "significant".